lmyint/lesliemyint.org/content/Graph-based knowledge representations.md

 	- How can I store personal metadata (notes, reactions) on both notes and edges (links) between notes?
 	- What is the quickest way to get up to speed on concept X?
 	- What note should I read next?

+## Challenges for publishing applied analyses

+Graph publishing for applied analyses: needs more thought.
+Works well for intro and possibly results.
+For methods: can in part work by referring to methodology nodes but evaluating a study’s methods requires a holistic view.
+Think about this more by writing down the problems with Methods sections right now—also the scientific process and collaboration more generally